Indus Valley Civilisation UPSC Notes – Phases, Important Sites, Features

-Indus Valley Civilization- Overview
+Indus Valley Civilisation- Overview

-Phases of Indus Valley Civilization (elaborate)
+Phases of the Indus Valley Civilisation

 The phases of the Indus Valley Civilisation are: